cepdnaclk/e17-3yp-smart-home/docs/README.md

 Join us to build a futuristic society with less energy waste.
 Be in control from anywhere with control right in the mobile app.

+#### Smart Switches

+Smart switches have some features as smart bulbs.
+They can also controllable by remote or voice command.
+We can see the power usage and the charge percentage of the mobile or any other device.
+They are far safer than traditional switches.